 As shown in the figure, in a concrete beam, for instance, Epoxy resin can easily repair shallow cracks, depending on the usage.
 Still, suppose the core has been affected by the cracking.
 In that case, it requires a more extensive restoration as the cracks give access to the corrosive aggressors (Chloride ions) affecting the metallic assembly.

-The preliminary steps involved in the evaluation of concrete cracks are visual inspection followed by monitoring, helping assess the properties of the crack, and evaluating the underlying causes causing the cracking of the concrete.
-Visual inspection plays an important role as the angle of the crack can relay the form of stress/load being applied on the concrete structure; for instance, shear stress in a concrete beam leads to incline cracks.
+Visual Inspection, monitoring, determining the crack's properties, and determining the underlying causes of the cracking of the concrete are the initial steps in the evaluation of concrete cracks.
+Visual Inspection plays an important role as the angle of the crack can reflect the form of stress/load being applied to the concrete structure; for instance, shear stress in a concrete beam leads to incline cracks.

 The main parameters which help us in the evaluation of the cracks are: